-The primary distinction between both groups are that natural fibres will rot if saturated over an extended time period, resulting fromÂ the action of micro-organisms.
-Even though man-made fibres are more powerful than the strongest natural fibre ropes and won’t be spoiled by micro-organisms, they are going to deteriorate in bright sunlight and melt at a lower temperature than the natural fibres.
+The primary distinction between both groups are that natural fibres will rot if saturated over an extended time period.
+This results from the action of micro-organisms.
+Man-made fibres are more powerful than natural fibre ropes and won’t be spoiled by micro-organisms.
+However they are going to deteriorate in bright sunlight and melt at a lower temperature than the natural fibres.

 Man-made Fibre Rope

 Manmade ropes have overtaken natural fibre ropes in recent years due to their strength, reliability and cost.